AhmedAalaaa/Ubuntu-installation-alongside-windows-10/Phase1/Ubuntu installation.md

 ![9](https://user-images.githubusercontent.com/64384499/135490064-724607e0-4f77-47f3-a96e-614159eaae0c.png)

 ### Some issuses you may face
-There is an issue you may face after the installtion, the window may start by defualt, to solve this problem, restart your laptop or PC and plug-in ypur flash drive and boot form it to test Ubuntu open the terminal and execute these commands one by one.
+There is an issue you may face after the installtion, the windows OS may start by defualt, to solve this problem, restart your laptop or PC and plug-in ypur flash drive and boot form it to test Ubuntu open the terminal and execute these commands one by one.

 ```
 sudo apt-add-repository ppa:yannubuntu/boot-repair